Cathedral of Syracuse: History

 The interior of the church, a nave and two aisles, combine rustic walls and Baroque details.
 Features include a font with marble basin dating from the 12th or 13th century, a ciborium (an altar canopy) designed by architect Luigi Vanvitelli, and a statue of the Madonna della Neve ("Madonna of the Snow", 1512) by Antonello Gagini.

 St. Lucy

 As of 2015 the cathedral holds a number of relics of St. Lucy, the patroness of the city: a number of bone fragments, a robe, a veil, and a pair of shoes.
 Twice a year on the first Sunday in May and on December 13, her feast day, a statue of Saint Lucy by sculptor Pietro Rizzo (1599) is brought out of the cathedral and paraded through the streets.
 The silver statue incorporates three fragments of her ribs within its chest.

 The cathedral shares the Piazza Duomo with the Church of Santa Lucia alla Badia, a short walk to the south.
-That church owns and displays the Caravaggio painting Burial of St. Lucy.
+That church used to display the Caravaggio painting Burial of St. Lucy, now housed in the church of Santa Lucia al Sepolcro in Syracuse.